-Bacterial infection has always plagued human history.
+Bacterial infection has always plagued human history, and it likely always will.

 Organisms like Tetanus, Anthrax, Tuberculosis, Cholera, Botulism, Syphilis, E. coli, and Typhoid fever have taken countless human lives over the past 200 years alone.